giapminh146/Vietnamese-Question-Answering-System/README.md

 ```
 After that, open the live server on **index.html** to use the interface

-In the interface, you can select any model or choose "Auto" mode to provide the best answer among the 4 models.
+In the interface, you can enter the context and your question, then the system will provide the answer.
+You can select any model or choose "Auto" mode to provide the best answer among the 4 models.

 ## Fine-tune and Inference
 If you want to fine-tune the models, you can run the files: